 Solutions for offshore wind development

-To design an offshore wind farm, it’s vital to have in-depth knowledge and reliable data to understand site-specific conditions, such as in this project to support Dutch offshore wind power development.
+To design an offshore wind farm, it’s vital to have in-depth knowledge and reliable data to understand site-specific conditions.
 Environmental loads and response analyses are critical to ensure a proposed wind farm can safely withstand conditions at a given site.
 It is equally important for national and international regulations to determine the impacts a wind farm may have on life underwater such as fishes and whales.